 What Are East-west Feet in Dogs?

-East-West feet is one of the names used to describe a condition that affects dogs and the orientation of their feet.
+East-West feet, properly known as carpal valgus, is one of the names used to describe a condition that affects dogs and the orientation of their feet.

 Also known as “ten twos” referring to hands on a clock, these are the names given when a dog’s paws are pointing outward rather than pointing straight ahead.